Medically reviewed by Drugs.com. Last updated on Oct 22, 2021.

 • Aluminum: Contains aluminum; toxic aluminum concentrations may be seen with high doses, prolonged use, or renal impairment.
 Premature infants are at higher risk due to immature renal function and aluminum intake from other parenteral sources.
 Parenteral aluminum exposure of >4 to 5 mcg/kg/day is associated with CNS and bone toxicity; tissue loading may occur at lower doses.
 See manufacturer's labeling.

 • Precipitates: Periodically inspect solution, infusion set and catheter for precipitates.
 Pulmonary vascular precipitates causing pulmonary vascular emboli and pulmonary distress has been reported (some fatal).
 If signs of pulmonary distress occur, stop the infusion.

 • Acetate: Use acetate-containing solutions with extreme caution in patients with respiratory or metabolic alkalosis and in conditions in which there is an increased level or an impaired utilization of acetate such as severe hepatic impairment.

-• Potassium: Use potassium-containing solutions with extreme caution, if at all, in patients with severe renal failure, hyperkalemia, and in conditions which potassium retention is present.
+• Potassium: Use potassium-containing solutions with extreme caution, if at all, in patients with severe renal failure, hyperkalemia, and in conditions where potassium retention is present (eg, metabolic acidosis).

 • Sodium: Use sodium-containing solutions with extreme caution, if at all, in patients with severe renal impairment, heart failure, and conditions in which edema exists with sodium retention.

 Cysteine is generally considered to be a nonessential amino acid in adults because it can be synthesized from methionine (an essential amino acid).
-The RDA for methionine + cysteine is increased in pregnant women (IOM, 2005).
+The RDA for methionine + cysteine is increased in pregnant females (IOM 2005).